-Triund Trek is one of the most visited treks of India.
+Triund Trek is one of the most visited treks in India.
 Almost 100000+ visitors hike up to Triund Trek every year.
 The beauty of this place has been spread among the people lately, therefore attracting nature lovers towards this stunning trek.
 The trek covers 7km of distance, which will take you 4 to 6 hours to reach depending upon your stamina.
 The Triund trek is easy to moderate.

 For more updates follow us on Instagram